-Mutualistic fungi are reminiscent of parasitic fungi that live on other living organisms.
-In contrast to parasitism, mutualism benefits all involved organisms.
+Mutualistic fungi live on other organisms, however in contrast to parasitism, mutualism benefits all involved organisms.
 The fungi get nutrition, mainly carbohydrates, from their partners, but also give something back to them.
 Below, different forms of mutualism found in fungi are explained with examples.

-The rumen fungi (Neocallimastigomycota) occur in the gastrointestinal tracts of herbivore mammals such as reindeer.
-Here, they break down indigestible cellulose and hemicellulose found in leaves, twigs and lichens.
-In this way, the fungi get access to soluble carbohydrates (sugars) while they release the excess sugars together with amino acids and simple proteins.
-Those are now ready to be taken up in the gastrointestinal tract of the mammal.
-Without the fungi, these nutrients would have disappeared undigested in the faeces.
+Rumen fungi (Neocallimastigomycota) inhabit the gastrointestinal tract of herbivorous mammals.
+They break down indigestible cellulose and hemicellulose of leaves, twigs and lichens.
+The fungi get access to soluble carbohydrates (sugars) and release excess sugars, amino acids and simple proteins which the host can now uptake.
+Without rumen fungi these nutrients are indigestible and would be excreted in the faeces.

-Within mycorrhiza we distiguish different types.
+Within mycorrhiza we distinguish different types.
 Three are described here: